-For more information, please see our developer ecosystem below.
+For more information, please read our access and fees.

 I have a legacy app that is already integrated with Cerner (or another EHR).
 Is validation still required?

 Legacy apps need to be built against our FHIR platform, thus the process is the same as a non-legacy in order to showcase on the app gallery.

-The validation process has fove main categories of focus, which verify that your solution provides our clients with a great experience: security, functionality, user experience and operations.
+The validation process has four main categories of focus, which verify that your solution provides our clients with a great experience: security, functionality, user experience and operations.
 This process can take 10 to 14 weeks to complete, but the actual duration varies based on the complexity of your application, the number of issues identified in the process and the responsiveness of your team.
 The following flowchart shows the overall validation process: